msteffan/fundamentals/06_chapter/08_lesson.md

 This is the basic principle underlying an **associative array** (also known in some languages as *hash*).
 An associative array *associates* each value with a reference called a **key** (in this case the person's name).
 An important note is that, because each key/value pair is independent of any of the others, the array doesn't keep a consistent 'order' to its elements.

-As you start building applications, you'll find a ton of situations where you want to associate keys to values.
+As you start building applications, you'll find many situations where you'll want to associate keys to values.

 ## Associative Arrays in JavaScript